 ● A how-to article: An instructional article is a great way to generate interest about a specific subject or sport at school.
 How about asking an art student to share an article about how to draw a still life?
 You can also use this guideline to prompt FAQ articles.
 Depending on the time of year (think Admissions), you should be able to tailor the FAQs specifically to certain constituents.

 ● Participate in related forums or groups: Think about all the discussion boards on LinkedIn, Facebook and/or blogs.
 Does your school do something exceptionally well?
 Have you taken a group abroad for 15 years and another school is looking to take its first voyage?
 Share your school’s expertise on these education-specific discussion threads.

 ● Update of your primary website: Don’t forget to update your school’s central hub of online content!
 With all your focus on your social media outlets, be sure to keep the main website fresh, too.

-Does your school do an exceptional job at creating dynamic content?
+Does your school or organization do an exceptional job at creating dynamic content?
 Share with us the best examples of your dynamic social media content in the comment section below.